 2026 Geely Starray EM-i PHEV medium SUV: price, specs and release date in Australia

-The Geely Starray EM-i plug-in hybrid is coming to Australia soon and looks set to be a highly affordable, strong and economical new contender in the best-selling medium SUV class.
+The Geely Starray EM-i plug-in hybrid has arrived in Australia, with sharp pricing confirming its presence as an affordable, strong and economical new contender in the best-selling medium SUV class.

-Chinese auto giant Geely has confirmed the plug-in hybrid 2026 Geely Starray EM-i will launch in Australia in the final quarter of this year, joining the battery-electric Geely EX5 in the top-selling medium SUV segment.
+Chinese auto giant Geely has confirmed the plug-in hybrid 2026 Geely Starray EM-i will be priced from $37,490 plus on-road costs and will be available from dealers in October, joining the battery-electric Geely EX5 in the top-selling medium SUV segment.

-Geely Auto has already found more than 1000 homes for the budget EX5 in the EV’s first three months on sale and is hoping the Starray EM-i will draw more buyers into the fold with highly affordable pricing and a package that offers premium features and strong, yet economical, performance.
+Geely Auto has already found more than 2700 homes for the budget EX5 in the EV’s first six months on sale and is hoping the Starray EM-i will draw more buyers into the fold with highly affordable pricing and a package that offers premium features, a strong technology game and economical performance.

 It’s another confident move from Geely, which has built up a following as the parent of well-known prestige marques such as Volvo, Polestar and Lotus and is working on an ambitious plan under its own hat that involves a broad model range, national dealer network and a position among the top 10 brands in Australia.